Revisiting the Hubble constant, spatial curvature and cosmography with time-delay and cosmic chronometer observations: Results and discussion

 \section{Results and discussion}

-The log-likelihood of six lenses time-delay distances $\mathcal{L}_{D_{\Delta t}}$ and the log-likelihood of Hubble parameter jointly compute the posterior distributions of the cosmological parameters $(H_0, \Omega_k)$ and cosmography parameters $(q_0, j_0, s_0)$ (if available), as they are independent.
-The final log-likelihood sampled by using the Python MCMC module EMCEE \citep{2013PASP..125..306F} is given by

-Different prior range may slightly affect the fitting results.
-We employ a uniform prior on $H_0$ in the range [0, 150]$\Mpc$, $\Omega_k$ in the range [-1, 1], $q_0$ in the range [-2, 0.5], $j_0$ in the range [-5, 5], and $s_0$ in the range [-10,10] (if considering fourth order reconstructed function) to make sure that they are either physically motivated or sufficiently conservative.

-Firstly, we consider the Hubble parameter which is expanded to the third order in cosmography.
+Firstly, we consider the Hubble parameter which using third order of Taylor expansion in cosmography.
 The 1D marginalized probability distributions and 2D regions with $1\sigma$ and $2\sigma$ contours corresponding to these parameters $(H_0, \Omega_k, q_0, j_0)$, constrained by the six time delay measurements and cosmic chronometer data, are displayed in Figure 1.
-The mean values plus the $16^{th}$ and $84^{th}$ percentiles for the four parameters are $H_0=72.24^{+2.73}_{-2.52}\Mpc$, $\Omega_k=0.062^{+0.117}_{-0.078}$, $q_0=-0.645^{+0.126}_{-0.124}$, and $j_0=0.901^{+0.241}_{-0.225}$.
-Our results support a flat Universe at $1\sigma$ confidence level, and the mean value of $H_0$ is in agreement with the result inferred from H0LiCOW collaboration, which demonstrates the validity of our method.
-This clear result from available quasar observations is also consistent with recent analysis of focusing source-lens/lens distance ratios in strong lensing systems \citep{2017ApJ...834...75X,2019PhRvD.100b3530Q,2020ApJ...901..129L,2020ApJ...889..186Z,2020MNRAS.496..708L}
+The median values plus the distance to $16^{th}$ and $84^{th}$ percentiles for the four parameters are $H_0=72.24^{+2.73}_{-2.52}\Mpc$, $\Omega_k=0.062^{+0.117}_{-0.078}$, $q_0=-0.645^{+0.126}_{-0.124}$, and $j_0=0.901^{+0.241}_{-0.225}$.
+Our results support the flat Universe at $1\sigma$ confidence level, and the central value of $H_0$ is in agreement with the result inferred from H0LiCOW collaboration, which demonstrates the consistency and validity of our method.
+This clear result from available lensed quasars is also consistent with recent analysis of distance ratios in strong lensing systems \citep{2017ApJ...834...75X,2019PhRvD.100b3530Q,2020ApJ...901..129L,2020ApJ...889..186Z,LiuT20b,LiuT21b}, which is a technique complementary to SGL time-delay.